 - If there is room in the workshop, I will ask you to mail me the non-refundable deposit.

 - If there are no seats available I add your name to the mailing list as long as I have your full contact information.

 - Enrollment is granted in this way: First preference to people who are participating in the current or most recent session.
 Then, it works on a fist-come-first-serve basis.

 - Writing samples are not required and will not be read.

-- Enrollment is not complete until I inform you there is room in the workshop, I receive your full contact information, including your mailing address and telephone number, and the deposit.
+- Enrollment is not complete until I inform you there is room in the workshop, I receive the deposit and your full contact information, including your mailing address and telephone number.